 1. Are there proposals for reform or significant change to the healthcare system?

 With respect to Czech legislation, the main topic of proposed regulatory changes is the ongoing process of digitalization.
-The Ministry of Health is keen to expand and improve the already existing system of electronic prescriptions (“elektronický recept” or “eRecept” in Czech).
-Electronic prescriptions are already the preferred form over their hard copy counterparts (hard copy prescriptions may be issued only in specific situations).
-The aim is to introduce new features of the system, such as allowing doctors and pharmacists to view all the drugs prescribed to a patient (with his/her consent) in order to prevent undesired interactions between individual drugs.
-The bill implementing the changes to the Act on Drugs is currently before Parliament and is expected to enter into force during the course of the year 2019.
+The Ministry of Health is keen to expand and improve the already-existing system of electronic prescriptions (elektronický recept or eRecept in Czech).
+Electronic prescriptions are already the preferred form over their hard-copy counterparts (hard-copy prescriptions may be issued only in specific situations).
+Furthermore, an Act on Electronic Healthcare (so-called “e-Health Act”) is currently (spring 2021) being discussed in the Czech Parliament; it is expected to set common technical standards for digitalization and sharing of health records among healthcare providers and patients.

 Pricing and Reimbursement